nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 For more detailed instruction on building ION, see section 2 of the "ION Design and Operation Guide" document that is distributed with this package.

+If you have executed `./configure` already, the development `Makefile` in each individual modules as well as the top-level `Makefile` in the ION root directory will be renamed as `Makefile.dev`.
+Because the automake system and the manual build systems organize the libraries differently, it is important that if you plan to switch from the automake system back to the manual build using the development Makefiles, you should first run `make clean` and `make uninstall` to completely remove ION from the system.
+Then you can either run `git stash` to restore the old Makefiles or simply pull a fresh copy of the code from the repo.

-Also, be aware that these Makefiles install everything into subdirectories of /usr/local.
+Also, be aware that these development Makefiles install everything into subdirectories of `/usr/local`, so make sure they are part of your execution and libary paths.
 To override this behavior, change the value of `OPT` in the top-level Makefile of each package.

-Additional details are provided in the README.txt files in the root directories of some of the subsystems.
+Additional details are provided in the README.txt files in the root directories of the subsystems.

-Note that all Makefiles are for gmake; on a FreeBSD platform, be sure to install gmake before trying to build ION.
+All Makefiles are for gmake; on a FreeBSD platform, be sure to install gmake before trying to build ION.

 ## Running ION